Traditional horse-drawn carriages waiting for tourists at historic Main Market Square (Rynek Główny), Kraków, Poland

 Off-season (lower prices)

-Kraków, Poland is a Moderate destination perfect for history and medieval.
+Kraków, Poland is a destination with a temperate climate, perfect for medieval square and Jewish heritage.
 The best time to visit is May, Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $75/day, while mid-range trips average $176/day.
+Budget travel costs around $81/day, while mid-range trips average $192/day.
 EU citizens need only ID.

 /day